 The Southside Oroville Community Center (2959 Lower Wyandotte Road, Oroville, CA 95966) has food distributions the first Wednesday of every month from 11am-2:30pm (or until they run out).
 (Facebook, 8/31/21)

 Distribution Centers - please contact in advance to make sure supplies are still provided and the dates/times they are open, as well as any restrictions or requirements (such as ID) that is needed

-- The Rebuilding Greenville Resource Center (in Greenville)
+- The Rebuilding Greenville Resource Center

 - Grange Hall (in Quincy)